 As you grow you will have the “great problem” of making more money and owing more tax.
 At that point you will likely benefit from s-corp taxation.
 This is something you should seek professional help with.
-You can contact me if you wish as I specialize in s-corporation taxation.
-If you expect $50,000 or more in “net profit” (income after expenses) – let me know and I will help.
+You can contact us here if you wish as we specialize in s-corporation taxation.
+If you expect $50,000 or more in “net profit” (income after expenses) – let us know and we will help.

 Business Task #3 – Register Your Sole Proprietorship with Hawaii.

 Search for Hawaii online business registration.
 You can also apply for your GE Tax license at the same time.
 They have a “wizard” that helps you determine what you need.

 Business Tax Deductions – What You Can Write Off

 Keep careful track of your expenses.
 It’s best to have a business checking account and even a business debit or credit card.
 Do not pay for any personal expenses with these accounts.

 You can write off a percentage of your cell phone bill as it relates to your business.
 Same goes for computer and internet expenses.
 Be sure your deductions are ordinary, necessary, and reasonable.

 Home office deductions are high risk, and the IRS loves to audit these claims.
 The rule here is NOT like your cell phone and internet deductions.
 You must use the space you are claiming EXCLUSIVELY for business.
 The IRS will even come and take a tour of your business space.

 I’m not saying that you do not have a legitimate claim for home office expenses – but I am saying to be very careful and mindful when if you decide to claim them.

 One more sketchy deduction is “inventory paid for but used personally”.
 I know (and agree) that if you sell anti-wrinkle cream, that you should use it yourself and show everyone how well it works.
 The fact that your face looks so pretty is great for business – but the IRS will “disallow” these expenses in an audit because they also provide a personal advantage to you.